outovhush/revops-data-portfolio/README.md

 __Code: [Example notebook_Deal dataset exploration.ipynb](https://github.com/outovhush/revops-data-portfolio/blob/main/Example%20notebook_Deal%20dataset%20exploration.ipynb)__

 __Results:__ Few essential business metrics were visualised; the analysis revealed that expected correlations were not held for all lead generation channels.
-Major inconsistencies in the raw dataset data were identified
+Major inconsistencies in the data were identified

 #### 👉 Critical data errors visualisation in CRM data